Canidae: Reproduction

 Canids as a group exhibit several reproductive traits that are uncommon among mammals as a whole.
 They are typically monogamous, provide paternal care to their offspring, have reproductive cycles with lengthy proestral and dioestral phases and have a copulatory tie during mating.
-They also retain adult offspring in the social group, suppressing the ability of these to breed while making use of the alloparental care they can provide to help raise the next generation of offspring.
-Most canid species are spontaneous ovulators, although maned wolves are induced ovulators.
+They also retain adult offspring in the social group, suppressing the ability of these to breed while making use of the alloparental care they can provide to help raise the next generation.
+Most canid species are spontaneous ovulators, though maned wolves are induced ovulators.

 During the proestral period, increased levels of estradiol make the female attractive to the male.
 There is a rise in progesterone during the estral phase when female is receptive.
 Following this, the level of estradiol fluctuates and there is a lengthy dioestrous phase during which the female is pregnant.
-Pseudo-pregnancy frequently occurs in canids that have ovulated but failed to conceive.
+Pseudo-pregnancy often occurs in canids that have ovulated but failed to conceive.
 A period of anestrus follows pregnancy or pseudo-pregnancy, there being only one oestral period during each breeding season.
-Small and medium-sized canids mostly have a gestation period of 50 to 60 days, while larger species average 60 to 65 days.
-The time of year in which the breeding season occurs is related to the length of day, as has been demonstrated in the case of several species that have been translocated across the equator to the other hemisphere and experiences a six-month shift of phase.
-Domestic dogs and certain small canids in captivity may come into oestrus more frequently, perhaps because the photoperiod stimulus breaks down under conditions of artificial lighting.
+Small and medium-sized canids mostly have a gestation of 50 to 60 days, while larger species average 60 to 65 days.
+The time of year in which the breeding season occurs is related to the length of day, as has been shown for several species that have been moved across the equator and experiences a six-month shift of phase.
+Domestic dogs and certain small canids in captivity may come into oestrus more often, perhaps because the photoperiod stimulus breaks down under conditions of artificial lighting.
+Canids have an oestrus period of 1 to 20 days, lasting one week in most species.

 The size of a litter varies, with from one to 16 or more pups being born.
 The young are born small, blind and helpless and require a long period of parental care.
 They are kept in a den, most often dug into the ground, for warmth and protection.
 When the young begin eating solid food, both parents, and often other pack members, bring food back for them from the hunt.
 This is most often vomited up from the adult's stomach.
 Where such pack involvement in the feeding of the litter occurs, the breeding success rate is higher than is the case where females split from the group and rear their pups in isolation.
 Young canids may take a year to mature and learn the skills they need to survive.
 In some species, such as the African wild dog, male offspring usually remain in the natal pack, while females disperse as a group and join another small group of the opposite sex to form a new pack.